mozilla/uniffi-rs/examples/app/ios/README.md

 1. In Xcode, right click on the project in the Project Navigator.
 2. Add a file to the iOS project
-3. Find the `idl` file in the Rust project.
+3. Find the `udl` file in the Rust project.

-## Tell Xcode what to do with `idl` files.
+## Tell Xcode what to do with `udl` files.

 1. In Xcode, click on the project in the Project Navigator.
 2. In the main window, select the app's main target, and then select "Build Rules".
-3. Add a custom rule, to process sources files with names matching `*.idl`.
+3. Add a custom rule, to process sources files with names matching `*.udl`.
 4. Use `uniffi-bindgen` on each file to generate the headers and swift scaffolding.

 ```sh